Inflammation in your skin?

 - Premature ageing

-But if you follow my advise you can be on you’re way to beautifully balanced skin; an important factor, especially when you think were quick to make a judgement about someone based on their skin.
+But, if you follow my advice, you can be on your way to beautifully balanced skin; an important factor, especially when you think we’re quick to make a judgment about someone based on their skin.

-Whether that be the amount of stress their under, their dietary habits, general health or how sun damaged they are.
+Whether that be the amount of stress they’re under, their dietary habits, general health, or how sun damaged they are.

 pH is one of the most important things you should know about your skin.

-On average a skins pH sits around 5.5 which is slightly acidic, but it can range from 4.5 – 6.5 depending on your skins chemistry and the products your using.
+On average, a skin’s pH sits around 5.5 – which is slightly acidic – but it can range from 4.5 – 6.5 depending on your skin’s chemistry and the products you’re using.